Netlia/documentation/DeviceComunication/DeviceComunication.md

 ### 4th byte - RSSI

 Contains the [RSSI](https://en.wikipedia.org/wiki/Received_Signal_Strength_Indication) value measured when the previous message was sent from NbIOT device.
->LoRa device does not support getting RSSI information, the value contains 0x00.
-The reason for this is that RSSI itself does not indicate the quality of the signal, it is necessary to evaluate quality from the additional informations transmitted from the network server with the message.
+>LoRa devices do not support RSSI, the value contains 0x00.
+The reason for this is that RSSI itself does not indicate the quality of the signal and it is necessary to evaluate quality from the additional information transmitted from the network server with the message.

 ### 5th byte - acknowledgement and number of attempts to send a message